dcoderk/fullstack-bookingapp/README.md

 ~ npm i element-ui -S   - adding Element UI

+# To make the Laravel file work do the ff:

+- Create a .env file from env.example
+- On your terminal run
+  $ php artisan key:generate

+- Then Run
-~ npm run watch     -  to compile all asset
+  $ npm run watch     -  to compile all asset

 ### Technology Stack